Code of Student Conduct

 Hearings for student groups or organizations follow the same general student conduct procedures.
 In any such action, individual determinations as to responsibility will be made and sanctions may be assigned collectively and individually and will be proportionate to the involvement of each individual and the organization.

 The College may impose interim measures as needed to provide for the well-being or safety of individuals or members of the campus community or the integrity of the disciplinary process.
-The Vice President for Student Life, Associate Dean of Students, Director of Residence Life, Director of Public Safety, or any of their designees have discretion to impose interim measures, which may include, but are not limited to, no communication/no contact directive; providing a Public Safety escort on campus, referral to counseling services, residential, academic or employment modification, and interim suspension.
+The Vice President for Student Life, Director of Community Standards, Director of Residence Life, Director of Public Safety, or any of their designees have discretion to impose interim measures, which may include, but are not limited to, no communication/no contact directive; providing a Public Safety escort on campus, referral to counseling services, residential, academic or employment modification, and interim suspension.
 Interim suspension may include suspension of privileges, as well as suspension from the institution.
 During an interim suspension, a student may be denied access to the residence halls and/or campus, including classes, may be located to a different residence hall, have class changes made and/or denied access to other College activities or privileges for which the student may otherwise be eligible.
 The interim suspension, however, does not replace the student disciplinary process.

 The Vice President for Student Life and Dean of Students may take action against a student, organization or group in a manner external to, and as an alternative to, the Code of Student Conduct system when he or she believes such action is warranted to protect the safety and well-being of members of the College community, to protect the accused student’s own physical or emotional safety and well-being, to protect College property or if the accused student, organization or group poses an ongoing threat of disruption or interference with the College’s operations.